ptr727/DWSpectrum-LSIO/README.md

 - The mediaserver [filters](https://support.networkoptix.com/hc/en-us/requests/19037) mapped storage volumes by filesystem type, and does not allow the admin to specify desired storage locations.
 E.g neither BTRFS nor ZFS are "supported" filesystems.
   - Look for warning messages in the logs, e.g. `QnStorageManager(0x7f863c054bd0): No storage available for recording`.
-  - Because of filesystem type filtering, no mapped media storage is detected on [Unraid](https://unraid.net), and workarounds are required, see the Unraid section above.
+  - Because of filesystem type filtering, no mapped media storage is detected on [Unraid](https://unraid.net), [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop), or [ZFS](https://zfsonlinux.org/) storage volumes.
-  - As with Unraid, [Docker Desktop for Windows](https://www.docker.com/products/docker-desktop) strorage volumes are not detected, I have not yet found a workaround.
   - Per NetworkOptix support, only the following filesystems are currently supported: `vfat, ecryptfs, fuseblk, fuse, fusectl, xfs, ext3, ext2, ext4, exfat, rootfs, nfs, nfs4, nfsd, cifs, fuse.osxfs`.
-  - Output from `cat /proc/mounts` for a few filesystems I tested, note that neither `fuse.grpcfuse` nor `fuse.shfs` is in the supported list:
+  - Output from `cat /proc/mounts` for a few filesystems I tested:
     - Unraid : `shfs /media fuse.shfs rw,nosuid,nodev,noatime,user_id=0,group_id=0,allow_other 0 0`
     - Docker Desktop for Windows : `grpcfuse /media fuse.grpcfuse rw,nosuid,nodev,relatime,user_id=0,group_id=0,allow_other,max_read=1048576 0 0`
-    - Docker on Ubuntu Server : `/dev/vda2 /media ext4 rw,relatime,data=ordered 0 0`
+    - Docker on Ubuntu Server EXT4 : `/dev/vda2 /media ext4 rw,relatime,data=ordered 0 0`
+    - Docker on Proxmox ZFS : `ssdpool/dwspectrum/media /media zfs rw,noatime,xattr,posixacl 0 0`
 - In Ubuntu Server, with a [non-root user](https://docs.docker.com/install/linux/linux-postinstall/), we get a runtime failure: `start-stop-daemon: unable to start /opt/digitalwatchdog/mediaserver/bin/mediaserver-bin (Invalid argument)`.
 - The calculation of `VMS_DIR=$(dirname $(dirname "${BASH_SOURCE[0]}"))` in `../bin/mediaserver` results in bad paths e.g. `start-stop-daemon: unable to stat ./bin/./bin/mediaserver-bin (No such file or directory)`.
 - The DEB installer does not reference all used dependencies.
 When trying to minimizing the size of the install by using `--no-install-recommends` we get a `OCI runtime create failed` error.
 We have to manually add the following required dependencies: `gdb gdbserver binutils lsb-release`.